-The best part is, once you know how to purl and knit you can make practically anything.
-And the stitch patterns you can create are endless and so pretty.
+The best part is, once you know how to knit stitch and purl stitch you can make practically anything.
+This is when the real fun begins.

-Think of purl stitching as the opposite to the knit stitch.
-You still hold your knitting needles the same way however you will hold the yarn in front of your knitting needle as you purl the stitches.
+Think of the purl stitch as the opposite to the knit stitch.
+You still hold your knitting needles the same way.

-Before you even begin to knit the purl stitch make sure you place the working yarn in front of your work.
+1. Before you even begin to purl stitch make sure you place the working yarn in front of your work.

-Drop this first loop on your left needle.
-That stitch was just worked (the new stitch is on the right needle)so slide it off the needle.
+5. Drop first loop on your left needle.
+That stitch was just worked and the new stitch is on the right needle.

-To help you along, I have chosen two excellent purl knitting videos, using the English style and Continental style.
+To help you along, I have chosen two excellent how to purl stitch knitting videos, using the English style and Continental style.

-Would you like to keep practicing?
-That's great!
-Here's a little knitting pattern to practice with.
+So would you like to keep practicing?
+Great!
+Here's a little practice knitting pattern.